Search: 2822 results

 in the mean time a famine spread over all the land of Egypt and Chanaan, so that our fathers did not know where to get provisions.

-But when Jacob heard that there was grain in Egypt, he sent forth our fathers the first time.
+When Jacob heard there was grain in Egypt, he sent our ancestors the first time.

 until [the time when] there arose another king over egypt who did not know joseph [nor his history and the merit of his service to Egypt].